grepdisc/kindfools/_pages/writeon.md

 - Thank you to [MHA WNY](https://mhawny.org) for hosting our March 30th workshop.
 - Thank you to everyone who joined our April 4th virtual workshop.
 [Write up here](/writing/third-write-on/)
 - Thank you to everyone who joined our April 11th workshop at Sol Rise Farm and Cultural Arts Center.
+- Thank you to [Indigo House](https://www.indigohousebuffalo.com) for hosting our May 2nd workshopfor hosting our May 2nd workshop.

 How did you enjoy your WRITE ON! workshop?
 Please complete our [survey](/survey/).